JoshMcKin/hot_tub/README.md

     end

 ### HotTub::Session with HotTub::Pool
-Suppose you have a client that is not thread safe, you can use HotTub::Pool with HotTub::Sessions to get what you need.
+Suppose you have a client that is not thread safe, or does not have a built in pool and does not support sessions, you can use HotTub::Pool with HotTub::Sessions to get what you need.

     require 'hot_tub'
     require "em-synchrony"
     require "em-synchrony/em-http"

-    # We ust tell HotTub::Session to use HotTub::Pool, pass any pool options in our
+    # We must tell HotTub::Session to use HotTub::Pool, pass any pool options in our
     # options has, and our client block must accept the url argument
     EM.synchrony do {
       sessions = HotTub::Session.new(:with_pool => true, :size => 12) {|url| EM::HttpRequest.new(url, :inactivity_timeout => 0) }